Equinor operations by country

 This is an overview of Equinor's operations in various countries.
 Equinor is a Norwegian petroleum company.

 Algeria

-Equinor is a participant with British Petroleum and Sonatrach in two gas fields in Algeria; In Amenas and In Salah.
+Equinor is a participant with BP and Sonatrach in two gas fields in Algeria; In Amenas and In Salah.
 It also operates the Hassi Mouina exploration block.
 Equinor's has offices in the capital Algiers.

 Angola

 Statoil has operational interests in four blocs (#4, #15, #17 and #31) in Angola.
 Statoil's Angola offices are located in the capital Luanda.